Anatoly03/RegexCensor/README.md

 ### `Filter.match([string, ...] | string) : RegExp[]`

 Checks one or several strings for profanity defined by the Filter.
-Returns all emitted regex patterns
+Returns all emitted regex patterns.

 ### `Filter.replace(string) : string`